Skip to main content

 A larger deposit can unlock higher income multiples at some lenders.
 At 25% deposit, several lenders in the table above would offer even more.
 Use our calculator to check your exact figure with your specific deposit.

 At £30k, the combination of a generous lender and even a modest deposit puts two- and three-bedroom properties within reach across much of the Midlands, North, and other regions.
-First-time buyer stamp duty relief applies on properties up to £425,000, so you will not pay any stamp duty at this level.
+First-time buyer stamp duty is 0% up to £300,000 and 5% on the portion between £300,001 and £500,000, so at this salary level you will typically pay no stamp duty at all.

 What Reduces Your Borrowing?